-This guide explains what HSN and SAC codes mean, how they differ, when they are mandatory, and how to choose the correct code to ensure accurate invoicing and GST compliance.
+This guide explains what HSN and SAC codes mean, how they differ, when they’re mandatory, and how to find the right code to ensure accurate invoicing and GST compliance.

 What is HSN Code?
-Full Form & Meaning
+Full Form and Meaning

 HSN Code Structure